AhmedElsherbini/Nasal_CST_quick_checker/README.md

 ## Nasal_microbiome_CST_quick_checker

+**Kindly if you find this repo useful, can you star and cite this repo**

 This script aims to classify nasal microbiome samples (**based on the literature definition [(Liu et al. Sci.
 Adv.
 2015)](https://www.science.org/doi/10.1126/sciadv.1400216) and in a supervised fashion**).
 Therefore, in each sample, the scripts extract the most dominant species.